CSerratore/cserratore.github.io/src/content/articles/build-the-right-thing/index.md

 Meanwhile, creators all around you are posting 0-1k, 5k, 10k follower growth.
 They're banking three, four, five figures in revenue per month.

-And every other business owner and creator seems to be ng just the right problem to solve.
+And every other business owner and creator seems to be finding just the right problem to solve.
 Their customers are eating it up.
 They're killing it.

 ## It's Not You, It's You